Chifujimo/webcryptor/README.md

 5. Click "Load temporary add-on"
 6. Select manifest.json
 7. The extension is now uploaded successfully and can be used like any other extension

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## About me

+I am a 16 year old student that is trying to learn C# but for now i have to use AI to help me.